phototix/GH-hacks/README.md

 # Check-Ins (Only If I remember to do so)

+### 2023-JUL-19
+- bash script using PHP Shell to trigger restart services.

 ### 2023-JUL-18
 - Create a PHP script to display a random quote of the day.